European Banking Federation

 21 Dec 2022

-Their ask — The federation opposes mandatory instant payment offerings through all channels, arguing banks should maintain freedom to determine their product offerings.
+Message — The federation opposes mandatory instant payment offerings through all channels, arguing banks should maintain freedom to determine their product offerings.
 They request legal requirements be limited to mandating sending for single payments through online channels and mandating reachability.
 They strongly object to price regulation, arguing instant payments have higher costs than regular transfers and competition should determine pricing.1234

-How it helps them — Banks could avoid mandatory 24/7 infrastructure investments and recover higher operational costs through differentiated pricing.56
+Why — Banks could avoid mandatory 24/7 infrastructure investments and recover higher operational costs through differentiated pricing.56

-Who loses — Consumers and small businesses lose guaranteed access to instant payments at affordable prices.7
+Impact — Consumers and small businesses lose guaranteed access to instant payments at affordable prices.7

 Meeting with Florian Denis (Cabinet of Commissioner Mairead Mcguinness)